spcl/SMI/applications/fblas/README.md

     The result is streamed using SMI

+## Comparison with host based

+We can do also a comparison with the host based version.
+Each of the two ranks performs its own GEMV, in memory (so load and save to memory, classical FBLAS style).
+Then from rank 1 we copy the vector to rank 0 and we call the axpy.

 ## Technical notes
 Since the compiler do not automatically interleave buffer across multiple memory banks we manually interleave it.